getreu/tp-note/docs/source/tpnote--manpage.md

 table).

 The above configuration changes the localization default for all note files in the scope of the configuration file '`tpnote.toml`'.
-It is also possilbe to use header variables in different languages side by side with
+It is also possible to use header variables in different languages side by side with
 schemes: